GenEars/draft-tailhardat-nmop-incident-management-noria/draft-tailhardat-nmop-incident-management-noria.md

 We would like to thank Benoit Claise for spontaneously seeking to include the work of the NORIA research project in the vision of the NMOP working group through direct contact.

-We would also like to thank Fano Ramparany for his initial analysis of the possibilities of defining a model conversion algebra for going from Yang data models to OWL ontologies.
+We would also like to thank Fano Ramparany for his initial analysis of the possibilities of defining a model conversion algebra for going from YANG data models to OWL ontologies.